Recovering Compensation for Injuries After a Car Accident

 You may receive a higher settlement if you sustain a catastrophic injury due to the accident.
 Catastrophic injuries refer to extremely debilitating injuries that leave you with a permanent disability, such as the loss of a limb or paralysis.
 They often require long-term care, accommodations to your home and vehicle, and specialized services such as live-in caregivers and rehabilitation programs.
 It is more expensive to treat catastrophic injuries than it is to treat a minor injury, and you may endure a higher level of pain and suffering.

-If you suffer any type of injury in a Texas car accident, it is important to contact a lawyer as soon as possible.
+If you suffer any type of injury in a Texas car accident, truck, or motorcycle crash, it is important to contact a lawyer as soon as possible.
 An attorney can evaluate your case and determine the compensation you need to recover from your injuries, enlisting the help of expert witnesses to create a long-term care plan.
 Contact a Texas car accident attorney as soon as possible to discuss your legal options.